2026-27 benefit uprating confirmed: what changes in April

 When it takes effect

-7 April 2026.
-Specifically, the new rates apply from the start of the first assessment period that begins on or after that date.
-For Universal Credit, this means your next assessment period starting after 7 April will use the new rates for the full period — so your first payment at the new rate typically lands around 5-6 weeks later.
-For weekly benefits (State Pension, legacy ESA, Housing Benefit), the uplift applies from the start of the benefit week containing or following 7 April.
+April 2026.
+For Universal Credit, the new rates apply from the start of the first assessment period that begins on or after the uprating date, so the first payment at the new rate can arrive several weeks later.
+For weekly benefits, the uplift applies from the relevant benefit week in April.

 What to do

-1. Check your award statement from the first assessment period starting on or after 7 April.
+- Check your award statement from the first assessment period starting on or after the April uprating date.
 It should show the new rate automatically — no claim action needed.

-2. If you are approaching State Pension age, recalculate whether you qualify for Pension Credit under the new Standard Minimum Guarantee.
-Our Pension Credit estimator is updated for 2026-27.
+- If you are approaching State Pension age, recalculate whether you qualify for Pension Credit under the new Standard Minimum Guarantee.
+Our Pension Credit estimator gives a worked estimate, but check the final figure against the DWP 2026/27 table until every calculator rate has been refreshed.

 Primary sources